 Most financial advisors conduct annual client reviews that are thinly veiled attempts to feel out additional sales opportunities.
 Larger clients may have more frequent reviews, but there is little else that distinguishes a top client from anyone else.
 Most advisors experience client service chaos rather than following a clear client service model.

-Advisors that triple their income in 5 years understand the importance of following a client service model.
+Advisors that might triple their income in 5 years understand the importance of following a client service model.
 The service model is a defined process for working with clients.
 It dictates who you will work with and how you will work with them.

-You should have 100 key client relationships and all other relationships should be managed by your team.
+Ideally, you should have 100 key client relationships and all other relationships should be managed by your team.
 Establishing client minimums early will help you identify your key clients.
 Assets and income are commonly used as measurements to establish client minimums, but your minimums could be based on something else.
 For example, you may only choose to work with clients willing to fully engage with your planning process and pay planning fees.

 Segmenting your book of business is essential to establishing a viable client service model.
 This means dividing your clients into different groups, each of which receive different levels of service from you.
 There are dozens of variations, but here is an example of different client service levels:

-A Level – $500,000 assets under management or $250,000 annual income
+- A Level – $500,000 assets under management or $250,000 annual income

 ○ Quarterly reviews (2 in person, 2 virtual)